Your Biggest Risk Isn't the Market. It's Your Customer Research Model.

 Share this post

-• 72% of organizations report that it takes too long to turn insights into action (MRWeb).
+And most organizations—72% of them—admit it takes far too long to turn research into action.

 Two Worlds of Customer Research: One Is a Liability, One Is an Asset